-- 3.38 The four scenarios indicate Brentwood has a total (i.e. across all B classes) net employment floorspace requirement of between 4,440sq.m and 77,510sq.m over the Local Plan.
-The range reflects the overall scale of employment growth implied by the different scenarios and more specifically the mix of B-class sectors and, in turn, their floorspace requirements. - 3.39 Taking account of future market losses, a normal level of market vacancy and safety margin the range of floorspace increases to 33,310-106,380sqm.
+- 3.39 The four scenarios indicate Brentwood has a total (i.e. across all B classes) net employment floorspace requirement of between 4,440sq.m and 77,510sq.m over the Local Plan.
+The range reflects the overall scale of employment growth implied by the different scenarios and more specifically the mix of B-class sectors and, in turn, their floorspace requirements. - Taking account of future market losses, a normal level of market vacancy and safety margin the range of floorspace increases to 33,310-106,380sqm.
 Applying appropriate plot ratios to the forecasts requirements results in gross employment land requirements of between 8.1 and 20.3ha.

-4.0 Demand/ Supply Balance of Employment Land
+Demand/ Supply Balance of Employment Land

-4.1 This section analyses the Borough's employment land demand and supply balance.
-It combines the forecast land requirements from and Borough's existing sites and potential new Local Plan sites to identify whether there is a surplus or need for additional land.
+This section analyses the Borough's employment land demand and supply balance.
+It combines the forecast land requirements, existing employment sites and potential new Local Plan sites to identify whether there is a surplus or need for additional land.